 The confusion lies in the belief that the Peruvian ‘piña‘ comes from Spanish.
-It doesn’t; it’s actually a Quechua term.
-In order to explain it, we must go back five centuries earlier.
+It doesn’t; piña is actually a Quechua term.
+In order to explain this, we must go back five centuries earlier.

 The Incas escalated to greatness with the ascension of Pachacutec.
 Multiple chronicles hold that the ninth Inca ruler possessed mystical powers.
 One day, Pachacutec found a crystal rock inside a pond.
 The sparkling prism contained the Image of Inti, the Sun God, which gave Pachacutec the mission of Imperial expansion.
 This prism was supposedly a magic mirror, granting Pachacutec immense wisdom and his greatest political gift: to peek into the minds of men.
 Magical or not, Pachacutec was a restless and demanding ruler.
 Historians highlighted Pachacutec’s obsession in achieving their sacred destiny: to indoctrinate and, if needed, to enforce the worship of the Inti in the «savage» tribes in their periphery.